Sampling-based Stochastic Data-driven Predictive Control under Data Uncertainty - Extended Version: Sampling-based Stochastic DPC

-We next derive predictors for future outputs, inputs, and terminal extended state based on the available system data and samples of the past disturbance data and future disturbances as follows.
-From Lemma~\ref{lem:extfundamental}, we get that there exists an $\bm{\alpha}=\bm{\alpha}^{(i)}$ that satisfies~\eqref{eq:ocp_original_predictor} for every sampled disturbance data trajectory $\glsd{dd}^{(i)}_{T}$ and future disturbances $\gls{d}^{(i)}_{\text{f},k}$, with fixed initial condition $\gls{xi}_k$ and sequence of correction inputs $\gls{v}_{\text{f},k}$.
-Since the data are now certain, an exact data-driven output predictor follows from
+First, we derive predictors for future outputs, inputs, and terminal extended state based on the available system data and samples of the uncertainty $\bm{w}$.
+By Lemma~\ref{lem:extfundamental}, there exists an $\bm{\alpha}(\bm{w})$ that satisfies~\eqref{eq:ocp_original_predictor} with fixed initial condition $\gls{xi}_k$ and sequence of correction inputs $\gls{v}_{\mathrm{f},k}$.
+In fact, we can parameterize all solutions for $\bm{\alpha}(\bm{w})$ as